abcdesktopio/docs/opsdocs/docs/setup/kubernetes_abcdesktop_applications.md

 ```

-## Update the cache application list
+## Connect to your abcdesktop

-The API server receives a new image event from dockerd.
+The API server receives a new image event from docker daemon.
 To run the new applications just refresh you web browser page.

 Now reconnect to your abcdesktop.

 Open your navigator to http://[your-ip-hostname]:30443/

 ```
 http://localhost:30443/
 ```

-The new application are installed, and ready to run.
+The new applications are installed, and ready to run.